Janelia-Trackathon-2023/traccuracy/docs/source/track_errors/ctc.rst

 False negative edges are annotated on the ground truth graph.
 An edge is considered a false negative if:

-1. Either node is annotated as false negative nodes
+1. Either node is annotated as a false negative node

 .. jupyter-execute::
     :hide-code: